Infineon/mtb-example-wifi-secure-tcp-client/README.md

 <br />

-The following example clones the "[Secure TCP Client](https://github.com/Infineon/mtb-example-secure-tcp-client)" application with the desired name "SecureTcpClient" configured for the *CY8CKIT-062-WIFI-BT* BSP into the specified working directory, *C:/mtb_projects*:
+The following example clones the "[Secure TCP Client](https://github.com/Infineon/mtb-example-wifi-secure-tcp-client)" application with the desired name "SecureTcpClient" configured for the *CY8CKIT-062-WIFI-BT* BSP into the specified working directory, *C:/mtb_projects*:

    ```
-   project-creator-cli --board-id CY8CKIT-062-WIFI-BT --app-id mtb-example-secure-tcp-client --user-app-name SecureTcpClient --target-dir "C:/mtb_projects"
+   project-creator-cli --board-id CY8CKIT-062-WIFI-BT --app-id mtb-example-wifi-secure-tcp-client --user-app-name SecureTcpClient --target-dir "C:/mtb_projects"
    ```

 **Note:** The project-creator-cli tool uses the `git clone` and `make getlibs` commands to fetch the repository and import the required libraries.
-For details, see the "Project creator tools" section of the [ModusToolbox&trade; software user guide](https://www.cypress.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mtb_user_guide.pdf*).
+For details, see the "Project creator tools" section of the [ModusToolbox&trade; software user guide](https://www.infineon.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mtb_user_guide.pdf*).

 To work with a different supported kit later, use the [Library Manager](https://www.infineon.com/ModusToolboxLibraryManager) to choose the BSP for the supported kit.
 You can invoke the Library Manager GUI tool from the terminal using `make library-manager` command or use the Library Manager CLI tool "library-manager-cli" to change the BSP.